Joey-Einerhand/CEOverlordCheatMenu/README.md

 ## Changelog
+30/sept/2019 -- V1.0 -- Infi
+	Removed all previous functionality.
+Instead added the ability to enable unlimited resources.
 05/Sep/2019 -- V0.1 -- Hello World!
 	Version 0.1 released.
 Added functionality to change the amount of wood/food/gold you get when starting a new game